qingkaikong/nice_sayings/README.md

 ## nice sayings I really like:

+* It is not the mountain we conquer but ourselves - Edmund Hillary
 * Glory is fleeting, but obscurity is forever - Napoleon Bonaparte
 * All great achievements require time - Maya Angelou
 * He has achieved success who has worked well, laughed often, and loved much - Elbert Hubbard